Serilingampally: Industries

 Patancheru, an industrial area in Medak district, is about 6 km from this area.
 ALIND (Aluminum Industries) is a private company near the railway station on the road towards Mehdipatnam.
 Indian Immunologicals (serum and vaccine unit), State Bank Institute for Rural Banking, University of Hyderabad and International Institute of Information Technology are in Gachibowli area just 4 to 5 km away from Lingampally railway station.
 It is very close to the Bharat Heavy Electricals, Ramachandrapuram unit and is also located off the National Highway 65 leading to Pune.

 Transport

 Lingampally has an MMTS train station, which is also its terminus, i.e., the train concludes its journey coming from Hyderabad and Falaknuma/ Secunderabad.
 Buses run by the TSRTC connect it to major parts of the city.

+Further, It is the origin station for most of the long journey stations like Mumbai, Bengaluru etc.

 Politics

-MLA of Serilingampally constituency is Arekapudi Gandhi elected in the 2014 and 2018 general election and won from Telugu Desam Party and Bharat Rashtra Samithi parties, respectively.
+MLA of Serilingampally Assembly constituency is Arekapudi Gandhi elected in the 2014 and 2018 general election and won from Telugu Desam Party and Bharat Rashtra Samithi parties, respectively.

 Former MLA is M Bikshapathi Yadav from 2009 to 2014.